Your cookie preferences

 Meter details

-G: Your electricity meter number (MPAN) is usually displayed on a bill next to electricity usage and charges information.
-The gas equivalent (meter point reference number or MPRN) is usually displayed amongst your gas usage information, listed simply as a strong of 10 numbers.
+Your electricity meter number (MPAN) is usually displayed on a bill next to electricity usage and charges information.
+The gas equivalent (meter point reference number or MPRN) is usually displayed amongst your gas usage information, listed simply as a string of 10 numbers.

 More info about your OVO energy bill

 Could you pay less?
 Your supplier will tell you if you are not on their cheapest plan.
-If you're not, they will state their cheapest plan currently.
-This was designed to keep people from sticking with overpriced, "dead" tariffs.
+This was designed to keep people from sticking with overpriced tariffs.

 Keep in mind that this is only your own supplier’s cheapest, and may not be the cheapest energy plan on the market.
-(You can compare energy prices to get a full-market look at what's out there.)
+You can compare energy prices below to get a full-market look at what's out there.

 Read more: